lumine/EnergyChrisis/README.md

-# RogueStar
+# Energy Crisis

-Rogue Star is a multiblock factory building modpack with only one qest to acomplish.
-Flee the solar system.
+Build a massive Immersive Engineering factory.
+Get to the moon, to mars, then mine the asteroid belt to build a fusion reactor.